-Kau Tapen Lodge was designed to offer guests maximum comfort during fishing trips, as well as easy access to the best pools on the world-famous Rio Grande.
-The lodge accommodates up to 10 guests (and occasionally 12) in en-suite single rooms to ensure privacy and comfort.
+Kau Tapen Lodge was designed to offer guests maximum comfort during fishing trips and easy access to the best pools on the world-famous Rio Grande.
+The lodge accommodates up to 10 guests (occasionally 12) in en-suite single rooms to ensure privacy and comfort.
 The lodge has Ten en suite single rooms; room layout varies between king-size bed, queen-size bed, and two doubles.

-At Kau Tapen and Villa Maria lodges, the kitchens are characterized by both classic preparations and contemporary flavours.
-Enjoy fresh pasta and fire-roasted meats like famous Patagonian lamb, roasted gaucho-style over charcoal embers, alongside ocean-fresh flavours such as King crab and savoury sea bass or black hake.
+The kitchens at Kau Tapen and Villa Maria lodges are characterized by classic preparations and contemporary flavors.
+So enjoy fresh pasta and fire-roasted meats like famous Patagonian lamb, roasted gaucho-style over charcoal embers, alongside ocean-fresh flavors such as King crab and savory sea bass or black hake.
 And don’t forget to save room for dessert.
 From homemade ice creams to classic sweets and pastries, the Kau Taupen chefs have you covered.

 Getting to Kau Tapen Lodge (Patagonia)

 Guests fly into Buenos Aires, Argentina, and typically overnight to enjoy a day touring the wonderful & vibrant city.
 Arrival day at Kau Tapen is set for Saturday.
-Commercial airlines fly from Buenos Aires to the airport of Rio Grande (3-hour flight), where we will arrange for a lodge representative to meet you.
+Commercial airlines fly from Buenos Aires to the airport of Rio Grande (a 3-hour flight), where we will arrange for a lodge representative to meet you.
 The transfer from Rio Grande airport to the lodge takes 50-60 minutes.
-The entire lodge staff welcome guests upon arrival with cocktails.
+The entire lodge staff welcomes guests upon arrival with cocktails.

 Guests will leave the lodge around 9 o’clock after breakfast, fishing till around 1 pm.
 Following lunch and a siesta (the duration depends on the season), guests return to the river in the late afternoon and fish until dark.
 Fishing hours will change slightly depending on the time of year.

-- At approximately 1 pm the entire fishing party meets for lunch & a welcome siesta.
+- At approximately 1 pm, the fishing party meets for lunch & a welcome siesta.

 - The evening session begins at 6 pm (season dependant).
 Your guide will put you on the most productive stretches of the Middle Rio Grande & assist you in your casting if required.

-- The fishing day ends at last light, approximately 10 pm & you make the journey back to the lodge where you are met by the Kau Taupen team & a welcome drink.
+- The fishing day ends at last light, approximately 10 pm & you make the journey back to the lodge, where guests are met by the Kau Taupen team & a welcome drink.

-- Following a quick shower & freshening up, meet back at the bar for a chance to share stores of your day before being taken to the dining room for a spectacular meal.
+- Following a quick shower & freshening up, meet back at the bar for a chance to share stories of your day before being taken to the dining room for a spectacular meal.

 Each week starts with an evening warm-up session -most anglers will catch a trout or two the first night they arrive.
-The day of departure your guides will drive you back to the airport for your return journey home.
+Then, on the day of departure, your guides will drive you back to the airport for your return journey home.

 Prices are in USD

-Rates per person based on a shared guide.
+Rates per person are based on a shared guide.

 Weekly rates include